-In late March 2020, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide financial relief to individuals and families impacted by the pandemic.
-As a result, many Americans will be receiving an Economic Impact Payment (EIP) to help pay rent, groceries, and other bills.
-This is also commonly referred to as a stimulus check.
+As part of the Coronavirus Response and Relief Supplemental Appropriations Act of 2021, Congress recently approved a second round of Economic Impact Payments (EIP) to provide financial relief to individuals and families impacted by the COVID-19 pandemic.
+As a result, many Americans will start to receive funds from the federal government as early as December 30, 2020.
+EIP can help pay for rent, groceries, and other essential bills.
+This payment is also commonly referred to as a stimulus check.

 How much will I get?

-More than 80% of American taxpayers will receive a payment.
+Eligible individuals could receive up to $600 each.
 Use Turbo Tax’s simple calculator1 to find out if you qualify for an EIP and how much you can expect.

-If you completed 2019 or 2018 taxes that included a direct deposit return, you’re all set.
-The IRS will automatically deposit your payment to the bank account provided and the payment will look like a Tax Refund.
+If you completed 2019 taxes that included a direct deposit return, you’re all set.
+The IRS will automatically deposit your payment to the bank account provided and the payment will look like a tax refund.

-See FAQ below for more information, including when you can expect direct deposit and payment effective dates.
+See our FAQs below for more information, including when you can expect your direct deposit.

-If you don’t qualify for direct deposit, a check will be mailed to you based on the latest recorded address information the U.S. Treasury has on file.
+If you don’t qualify for direct deposit, a paper check or debit card will be mailed to you based on the latest recorded address information the U.S. Treasury has on file.

 Checks will be printed on U.S. Treasury Check stock, just like tax refunds.